ProgMEM-CC/miniblox.impact.client.updatedv2/BETA/README.md

 Rebooted the project as Impact V4
 Ported legacy modules, rewrote broken systems
 Ensured long-term survival of the client
+Created a webpage for the injection.js!

 🧱 We All Built:
-A custom, intelligent, evasive Miniblox.io client — built from scratch, patched through war, and still flying today. 🚀
+A custom, intelligent, evasive Miniblox.io client — built from scratch, patched through war, and still powering on today. 🚀

 Who (Somewhat) Maintains This BETA folder - Me!
-(ModuleMaster64).
+(M0duleMaster64).
 I'll keep updating when i have time